MathildeJ/Fantasy_Bakes/README.md

 ```
 <button class="button" id="exit_button" style="visibility:hidden" onclick="exitSession()">Exit session</button>
 ```
 Considering that it is an exit button, we do not want it to be shown when the customer is not in a session.
-We can easily make sure that the exit button is visible only when there is an on-going Surfly session (and, therefore, we can also control the behaviour of the get help button on the home page):
+We can easily make sure that the exit button is visible only when there is an on-going Surfly session (in a similar manner, we can also control the behaviour of the get help button on the home page):
 ```
 <script>
    if(window.__surfly){